-Private insurance companies contract with Medicare to offer health insurance to cover a variety of out-of-pocket expenses not covered by Original Medicare, Part A and Part B. Called Medicare Supplement plans, these plans are also known by other names, including Medigap and MedSupp.
+Private insurance companies offer health insurance to cover a variety of out-of-pocket expenses not covered by Original Medicare, Part A and Part B. Called Medicare Supplement plans, these plans are also known by other names, including Medigap and MedSupp.

 Medicare Supplement plan types

-MedSupp plans can help pay Original Medicare’s out-of-pocket costs, such as copayments, coinsurance, and deductibles.
+MedSupp plans may help pay Original Medicare’s out-of-pocket costs, such as copayments, coinsurance, and deductibles.
 Each type of plan offers a different level of coverage, and is named with a different letter (such as Plan A).
-The plans are standardized, so that all plans of the same letter offer the same benefits.
+In most states, the plans are standardized, so that all plans of the same letter offer the same benefits.
 In other words, the benefits for a Medicare Supplement Plan D enrollee in Rhode Island are the same for a Medicare Supplement Plan D enrollee in Tennessee.
 However, the premiums can differ among these private insurance companies and some companies may offer additional benefits.

 The table below shows a summary of benefits offered by each of the 10 standard Medicare Supplement plans.
-In this chart, X indicates that the service (or item) is 100% covered; a percentage indicates what percent of the service/item is covered; and a blank cell indicates it is not covered.
+In this chart, X means that the service (or item) is 100% covered; a percentage indicates what percent of the service/item is covered; and a blank cell means it is not covered.